-Inside: Creating a classroom design can be overwhelming, especially when obstacles are in the way.
-Watch how I transform my toddler and preschool classroom from scratch, getting it ready for open house and parent night!
+Inside: Creating a toddler and preschool classroom design can be overwhelming, especially when obstacles are in the way.
+Watch how I transform my environment from scratch, getting it ready for open house and parent night!

 I love getting the classroom ready for back to school.